noel-archive/orchid/README.md

   }
 };
 ```

+If you want a full example of a middleware, check out [`orchid-sentry`](https://github.com/Noelware/orchid-sentry).

 ## Serialization
 **orchid** allows you to serialize your own data without doing it yourself every time you make a request.
 Currently, this is only limited